 - Thirty percent of participants reported having a mental illness or receiving treatment for a mental illness

-- Black/African Americans men are particularly concerned about stigma.
+- Black/African American men are particularly concerned about stigma.

-- Cohort effects, exposure to mental illness, and increased knowledge of mental illness are factors which could potentially change beliefs about symptoms of mental illness.
+- Cohort effects, exposure to mental illness, and increased knowledge of mental illness are factors that could potentially change beliefs about symptoms of mental illness.

 - Participants appeared apprehensive about seeking professional help for mental health issues, which is consistent with previous research.
 However, participants were willing to seek out some form of help.